BirdVox/bv_context_adaptation/progress.md

 12. [DONE] Train ICASSP convnet on BirdVox-70k without augmentation, 10 trials.
 Export 6*10=60 Keras models.
 Parallelize over folds (6) and trials (10).

-13. [DONE] For every fold unit (6), every prediction unit in validation set and test set (3), export BirdVox-70k predictions as CSV files without data augmentation.
+13. For every fold unit (6), every prediction unit in validation set and test set (3), export BirdVox-70k predictions as CSV files without data augmentation.
 Parallelize over folds (6), trials (10), and prediction units (3).

-14. [DONE] For every fold unit (6), every mode (validation and test), compute metrics without data augmentation.
+14. For every fold unit (6), every mode (validation and test), compute metrics without data augmentation.

-15. [DONE] Make a notebook displaying the quantiles of accuracy, both with and without data augmentation.
+15. Make a notebook displaying the quantiles of accuracy, both with and without data augmentation.
 Compute AUC and AUPRC.

-16. Investigate the locations of 20% of false detections.
+16. [DONE] Investigate the locations of 20% of false detections.

 D. Snowball on UrbanSound-8K